Major in WGSS

 - Theory class: Students must take a course that fulfills the theory requirement (see the course guide)

-Additional electives to the total of 36 credits or more.
+- Additional electives for a total of 36 credits or more.

 --Maintain a cumulative average of 2.0 in Women, Gender, Sexuality Studies